THE DOVER WAR MEMORIAL PROJECT

 site of Red LionSladden, H

-He had been sleeping in a first floor room on the night of 22/23 January 1916.
+Harry had been sleeping in a first floor room on the night of 22/23 January 1916.
 At 12.47 on the Sunday morning a bomb fell on the roof perhaps some nine feet away and burst.
 The roof was blown off and debris and a joist fell into the room.
 The chimney breast was riddled and there was a strong smell of gas when the assistant manager entered.
 Harry Sladden was on the bed by the wall beneath the window covered with debris.
-His body was still warm but he was probably already dead and certainly was so by the time the doctor arrived
+His body was still warm but he was probably already dead and certainly was so by the time the doctor arrived.

 The doctor stated that Harry had compound fractures of both bones of his right leg below the knee and that these were probably caused by shrapnel wounds.
 The fatal injury was a severe lacerated wound of the wall of the stomach through which intestines were protruding.
 It was a clean cut and as there was no burning as would have been expected had it been a shrapnel wound it may have been caused by a falling slate.
-The clothes had been blown away
+The clothes had been blown away.

 At the inquest there was a short discussion as to whether a verdict of murder could be returned.
-The Coroner however stated that this would be of no avail that they were at war and that Harry had been killed by a bomb thrown from a hostile aircraft grave plot, Joyce Banks
+The Coroner however stated that this would be of no avail that they were at war and that Harry had been killed by a bomb thrown from a hostile aircraft. grave plot, Joyce Banks

 Harry Sladden was buried at St James cemetery on Thursday afternoon, 27 January 1916, M J 5.
-Large crowds were in the streets to see the cortege pass and Alderman J W Bussey his employer was amongst the mourners.
-Floral tributes included those from "Two old friends, Mr White and Mr Madden", "J. Skinner and family and fellow lodgers", "four old workmates" "from his mates"
+Large crowds were in the streets to see the cortège pass and Alderman J W Bussey his employer was amongst the mourners.
+Floral tributes included those from "Two old friends, Mr White and Mr Madden", "J. Skinner and family and fellow lodgers", "four old workmates" "from his mates".

 There had been three others in the room who escaped with injuries.
 One of them aged aged 67 remembered hearing a bomb but knew nothing till half past six the following morning.
-A bed between him and Harry Sladden had been thrown on top of him and "Dick" had removed it.
+A bed between him and Harry Sladden had been thrown on top of him and "Dick"* had removed it.
 He had been so stunned he had gone downstairs with no clothes on but he remembered neither that nor being seen by a doctor.
 Nor did he recall having gone up and downstairs two or three times after the explosion.
-His head had been affected and he was still dizzy by the Tuesday after the bomb fell
+His head had been affected and he was still dizzy by the Tuesday after the bomb fell.

-Post Script: The assistant manager giving evidence at the inquest rather wryly noted that the proprietor of the Red Lion was an invalid but that when the bomb fell the proprietor getting out of the property displayed greater energy than the assistant manager had known him have for two and a half years
+Post Script: The assistant manager giving evidence at the inquest rather wryly noted that the proprietor of the Red Lion was an invalid but that when the bomb fell the proprietor getting out of the property displayed greater energy than the assistant manager had known him have for two and a half years!

 illustrations: The site of the Red Lion - opposite the Lord Nelson, and now a redundant multi-storey car park